 Battling time zones can be softened by keeping core hours, Scrum meetings can be held on Hangouts, and at this stage the thought of broadband not being ubiquitous seems strange.
 Sure there are challenges but remote work is definitely growing fast and looks like a pretty fundamental change.

-We’ve started to work with companies building satellite or completely remote teams.
-It’s not going to work for every company and there are obstacles to overcome.
+We’ve started to work with companies building completely remote teams.
+It’s not going to work for every company, unless there is room to change and adjust to new working styles.
 On balance, we believe it’s the right thing to do.
-Our own staff are now working from Madrid and Vancouver as well as Cork.
-They all have the option to work remotely.
+With teams across 10+ countries and 30+ nationalities, we have been setting up remote teams as the main part of our business.